lucabello/owasp-logger/README.md

       statements:
         # TODO: finish looking into this
         - merge_maps(attributes, ExtractPatterns(body, "^(?P<prefix>.*?)(?P<json>\\{.*\\}?$"), "upsert")
+        # TODO: probably need a ParseJSON somewhere
 ```

+#### Unstructured logs

+Unstructured logs don't follow a consistent structure, and are thus more difficult to parse and analyze at scale.
+You need to **write your own custom parsing logic** in some processor in order to extract the *attributes* and fields you need.

+## Visualizing OWASP Logs in Grafana

+TODO: write this section

 TODO: add how logs appear in Loki (structured metadata?) and how to make a dashboard from them

-#### Unstructured logs

-??? not recommended, write your own parsing logic ???